-I share my experience taking drugs for anxiety in pregnancy because I believe that the benefit of better maternal mental health is sometimes worth the risk.
+I share my experience taking drugs for anxiety while pregnant because I believe that the benefit of better maternal mental health is sometimes worth the risk.

 This is one of those blog posts that have sat half-written for quite some time.
 Like most of my more “personal” shares (infertility, anxiety, orthorexia, body image etc.), I worried about being judged.
-But after reading so many stories on #BellLetsTalk day, and making so many new connections as a result of it, I knew I was in a safe place to make a difference.
+But after reading so many stories from fellow pregnant mama’s, and making so many new connections as a result of it, I knew I was in a safe place to make a difference.
 I mean, Abbey’s Kitchen is my home, and I don’t welcome trolls into my home.
 So if you’re here to comment below shaming me then just #getthefuckout.

 So let’s talk about mental health and motherhood, something that is all too often overlooked.
 When I joined the special mom club (and the obligatory troll-laden internet mom groups that accompany it), I learned that there are a lot of ways to parent your child.
 Some moms use cry it out to help their kid go to sleep.
 Others prefer to co-sleep as long as they can.
 Some moms do baby-led weaning to introduce solids.
 Others prefer to start with a spoon.
 Some moms use cloth diapers.
 Others go disposable.
 Sure, there’s a lot to disagree on and sometimes things get a little judgy online, but I often feel there’s one universal rule that most parents (and non-parents) seem to believe – now that you’re a mom, your kids always comes first.
 The moment you pee on a stick and see two faint lines, you are no longer just able to live life your way.
 You eat better, because it affects the baby.
 You stop smoking, because it affects the baby.
 You go to all your weekly prenatal appointments to keep tabs on the health of the baby.
 And while eating well, smoking cessation and medical attention all arguably benefit mom too, what happens when there is a discrepancy between the needs of mom and babe?
 Do our needs as mothers now always have to suffer for the (even potential) benefit of the child?

-This seems to be the controversial question when it comes to anything related to mental health and pregnancy.
+This seems to be the controversial question when it comes to anything related to mental health and anxiety while pregnant.
 Let’s back up to get some context for just a hot minute.

-I’ve suffered from anxiety all my life and have written about it in detail here.
+I’ve suffered from anxiety all my life and have written about it in detail in my blog post on having high functioning anxiety.
 I have spent virtually all of my adult life in therapy (with questionable levels of effectiveness) and a few years ago decided that an occasional dose of drugs for anxiety would be helpful.
 It was.
 Tremendously.
 But then I got pregnant.

 The first thing I did was call Mother Risk (this AMAZING help hotline that is run by Sick Kids out of Toronto).
 The very amazing non-judgemental operator walked me through the very limited research and basically told me that there wasn’t much evidence on the safety (or danger) of the drug I was using but in the very low and infrequent dose I was taking, he couldn’t foresee an issue.
 He suggested I just follow up with my doctor to confirm my plan.
 It’s not uncommon for there to be little to no research when it comes to drugs and prenatal care.
 For ethical reasons, we can’t just perform randomized control trials on pregnant women not knowing what the effect of a drug is, so we have to look at population studies of women who ARE taking a particular pharmaceutical product and follow their pregnancy to see if anything bad happened.
 Obviously, I didn’t love the lack of solid evidence but I did feel some relief with Mother Risk’s lack of concern.